slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Trust and vulnerability are correlated.
 Don’t hide your feelings from people who show you theirs.
 - If a person is nice to you and to nobody else, that person is not nice.
 - If you are lonely when you are not alone, you are in bad company.
-- Humans make connections.
-Sometimes these connections grow.
+- Sometimes connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.